 Improving compliance is only the beginning

-A survey released by the travel and expense management stalwart Concur found that 39 percent of managers admitted signing off on employee expenses they believed were noncompliant with their company policies.
+A survey released by an travel and expense management stalwart found that 39 percent of managers admitted signing off on employee expenses they believed were noncompliant with their company policies.
 In that survey, 68 percent of respondents said they spent less than 15 minutes reviewing employee claims for reimbursed expenses.
 Another 17 percent spent less than 5 minutes.

 Clearly, automation has to get back what a lack of attention has lost.
 Accurate documentation comes from a rigorous process that builds in safeguards, encourages questions, and includes a monitoring system that will uncover abuse.